Over 100,000 students appear for the GRE test every year in India. In 2022-23, 113,304 students took the GRE – more than in the USA that year.

 - Quantitative Comparison Questions

-- Multiple-choice Questions — Select One Answer Choice
+- Multiple-choice – Select One Answer Choice

 - Numeric Entry Questions

-Also Read: GRE Exam Syllabus (Section-wise) in 2024: Latest & Updated
+Also Read: GRE Exam Syllabus 2026 (Section-wise)

-How to apply for GRE exams?
+How to Apply for the GRE Exam

 Here’s a clear, step-by-step guide on how to register for the GRE, detailing exactly what actions to take: